 Employment creation and enterprise development

 Collaborating with other U.S. Government agencies, USAID has supported the Namibian Government’s efforts to improve the quality of essential services such as health care and education, promote sustainable management of natural resources, improve economic opportunity, and assist national efforts to strengthen democracy and governance.

-U.S. assistance to Namibia will continue to evolve as the Namibian Government embarks upon significant reforms that will increase its ability to manage, coordinate and delivery of quality services to the Namibian people.
-For example the shifting of financial and managerial responsibilities for HIV/AIDS to the Namibian Government will allow U.S. support to move away from providing direct service delivery into technical assistance.
+U.S. assistance to Namibia will continue to evolve as the Namibian Government embarks upon significant reforms that will increase its ability to manage, coordinate and deliver quality services to the Namibian people.
+For example, the shifting of financial and managerial responsibilities for HIV/AIDS to the Namibian Government will allow U.S. support to move away from providing direct service delivery into technical assistance.